LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/use_module_2.rst.txt

 ``Name/Arity:Alias/Arity``.
-Aliases may be used either for avoiding conflicts between predicates specified in ``use_module/2`` and :ref:`directives_uses_2` directives or for giving more meaningful names considering the using context of the predicates.
+Aliases may be used either for avoiding conflicts between predicates specified in ``use_module/2`` and :ref:`directives_uses_2` directives or for giving more meaningful names considering the calling context of the predicates.

 Note that this directive differs from the directive with the same name found on some Prolog implementations by requiring the first argument to